Go to the Staff section

 Templates and guides required for the approval of collaborative arrangements can be found on the APQO website.

 8.3 The level of risk involved in a collaborative arrangement depends on the nature and scope of the responsibilities for teaching, assessment, learning support and quality management that are devolved to the partner/s (overall responsibility for the academic standards of the awards cannot be delegated).
 The key points to be taken into account when assessing the level of risk involved in a proposed collaborative arrangement include the partner’s experience of collaborative provision and of delivering HE programmes in the discipline, the number of partners involved in and the complexity of the collaboration, and the characteristics of the partner (including its previous ‘quality’ record), which are taken into account through the LPAG approval process (see section 7).
-See section 19 (paragraph 19.13-19.14) for details of how the risk register and associated action plans should be monitored and reviewed.
+See section 19 (paragraph 19.13-19.14) for details of how the risk register and associated action plans should be monitored and reviewed once a partnership has been approved.

 8.4 The standard length of contract for all types of collaborative arrangements is five years, although an approval or periodic review panel has the discretion to set a shorter approval period if they consider that the partner’s capacity to meet the criteria for approval is limited and requires an early review.
 There is also provision for carrying out the review process earlier than the full term of approval, where:

-9.2 For international flying faculty (with no elements of franchise or validation) and for credit rating arrangements, the process for approval should balance practicalities with the University’s responsibility for quality and standards.
+9.2 For international flying faculty (with no elements of franchise or validation) and credit rating arrangements, the process for approval should balance practicalities with the University’s responsibility for quality and standards.
 It may be decided that it is appropriate for the approval event to be held at Brookes, provided that a site visit has taken place to assess the resources and facilities available (through the due diligence enquiries), and a visit report is included in the submission for the approval panel.
 In this case, with the agreement of the APQO, the full panel may remain at Brookes and conduct meetings with partner staff by video-conference.
-An approval or review event may also be conducted remotely in this way if Government advice suggests that it is too risky to travel to the country of delivery; however, Faculties and LPAG should reflect on the benefits and risks of initiating or renewing collaborative arrangements in potentially dangerous political environments.
+An approval or review event may also be conducted remotely in this way if Government advice suggests that it is too risky to travel to the country of delivery; however, Faculties and LPAG should reflect on the benefits and risks of initiating or renewing collaborative arrangements in potentially dangerous political environments. .

-9.3 For collaborations involving franchise, validation or dual/joint awards, approval and review events are normally held at the partner premises.
+9.3 For collaborations involving franchise, validation or programmes leading to dual/joint awards, approval and review events are normally held at the partner premises.
 However, a ‘hybrid’ video-conferencing/face-to-face approach may be used for the event, if deemed appropriate by the APQO.
-This would involve the panel Chair, QAO and the external panel member, accompanied by the Liaison Manager, travelling to the partner organisation, while other panel members and University staff connected with the proposal participate in the event by video-conference from Brookes.
-The PDT for an international collaboration may submit a request to APQO that the approval (or periodic review) event should be held at Oxford Brookes, by video-conference (or equivalent technology); and the levels of risk associated with the proposal, as noted in 8.3 above, will inform the decision on whether or not this is appropriate.
+This would typically involve the panel Chair, QAO and the external panel member, accompanied by the Liaison Manager, travelling to the partner organisation, while other panel members and University staff connected with the proposal participate in the event by video-conference from a Brookes campus.
+The PDT for an international collaboration may submit a request to APQO that the approval (or periodic review) event should be held at Oxford Brookes by video-conference (or equivalent technology); and the levels of risk associated with the proposal, as noted in 8.3 above, will inform the decision on whether or not this is appropriate.
 The PDT chair should seek advice from the Faculty link QAO about the format for the event at an early stage, preferably at the same time as the LPAG submission is made.

 9.4 A remote event as described above would not normally be permitted for arrangements with a new partner, or for an existing partner proposing to deliver in a different country or through a subsidiary company.
 The maturity of the partnership - indicated by the length of the relationship and the track record for quality of the provision concerned - should be a key consideration in deciding whether an event should be conducted by the ‘hybrid’ model.
 In addition, the due diligence enquiries and the risk assessment submitted to LPAG should indicate low levels of risk, especially if the new proposed programmes are in a different subject area to the provision delivered through the established partnership with Brookes.